 The FPA Annual Conference is one of the largest financial planning conferences held each year, attracting CFP® professionals and financial planning thought leaders from across the globe.
 The gathering is built around the sharing of practical strategies, tactics and knowledge, all designed to help you take immediate action when you return to the office.
-Don’t miss your chance to learn and connect with the best and brightest in the world of financial planning at #FPAConf18 in Chicago, Illinois.
+Don’t miss your chance to learn and connect with the best and brightest in the world of financial planning at #FPAConf19 in Minneapolis, Minnesota.

 Expand your professional and personal network and connect with more than 2,000 attendees from the global financial planning community.
 Share knowledge and insights to become more effective, efficient and prosperous.
 Dive deeper into specific issues and subject matters in some of the following events: